kjlj/scRNA-seq_VDJ/docs/igblast_setup.md

 #for f in imgt_*_human.fa; do echo $f; ../bin/makeblastdb -parse_seqids -dbtype nucl -in $f; done;
 ```

-Optionally, the directory can be cleaned up to remove the intermediate files and keep only the BLAST databases that are needed for `IgBLAST`:
+Optionally, the directory can now be cleaned up to remove the intermediate files and keep only the BLAST databases that are needed for `IgBLAST`:
 ```
 cd ~/data/apps/ncbi-igblast-1.21.0/references/